Coronavirus: Hamburg to return to full lockdown | DW | 19.03.2021

 "We are dealing with a very contagious variant of the virus," he warned.
 "We are acting earlier — something we found to be very good in previous waves."

-The news came as German Health Minister Jens Spahn has said that rising infections nationwide meant it may be impossible to ease restrictions in the coming weeks.
+The news came as German Health Minister Jens Spahn has said that rising infection rates nationwide meant it may be impossible to ease restrictions in the coming weeks.

+The state of Brandenburg, the region surrounding Berlin, also crossed the 100 cases benchmark on Friday.

 Chancellor Angela Merkel is due to meet the country's 16 state leaders on Monday to set new lockdown rules based on the latest developments.